« View All Posts

 Brent received his bachelor’s degree in accounting from St. Cloud State University.
 He spent nine years in the retail industry before joining the ATS Team in 2012.
 Brent worked in the driver recruiting department for 2.5 years before transitioning to the Competitive Equipment Sales (CES) Team.
 He manages the leases of independent contractors from ATS and its affiliates.

 Since 1955, Anderson Trucking Service (ATS) has helped thousands of drivers take the next step toward independence on the road.
-With decades of experience supporting both company and lease operators, ATS understands the financial, logistical, and lifestyle factors that go into a successful truck lease.
+With decades of experience supporting both company and lease operators, ATS understands the financial, logistical, and lifestyle factors that make a truck lease successful.

-This guide breaks down the real pros and cons of leasing a semi truck, along with practical tips for deciding if it’s the right move for you.
+In this guide, we'll break down the real pros and cons of leasing a semi-truck and share practical tips to help you decide if it's the right move for you.
+Let's get into it!

 Why Consider Leasing a Truck?

-Many drivers look into leasing to gain more control over their schedule, freight choices, and income.
-A lease can be a smart path to business ownership without the large upfront costs of buying a truck outright.
+Many professional drivers explore leasing as a way to gain more control over their schedule, freight options, and earning potential.
+A lease can also be a smart path to business ownership — without the large upfront investment of buying a truck outright.

-But success depends on preparation and active management.
-As a lease driver, you'll handle your own truck payments, fuel, maintenance, and taxes.
-Having a clear understanding of the potential risks and rewards is key to your success — and the success of your business.
+But success as a lease operator depends on preparation and active management.
+You're responsible for your own truck payments, fuel, maintenance, and taxes.
+Having a clear understanding of the potential risks and rewards is key to building a profitable, sustainable business.

 The Pros of Leasing a Semi-Truck

-Low upfront costs: Compared to buying a truck outright, leasing can be an economical solution.
-Many programs, including ATS's, have little or no money down, making it easier to get started (even with imperfect credit.)
-For drivers not ready to buy, leasing can be a lower-risk option for building experience as an independent operator.
+• Lower Upfront Costs: Compared to buying a truck outright, leasing offers a more affordable path to independence.
+Many lease programs, including at ATS, require little (or no) money down, making it easier for drivers to get started — even with imperfect credit.
+For drivers not ready to buy, leasing is a lower-risk way to gain experience as an independent operator before making the jump to buying.

 Related: Check out these tips for load selection